Skip to main content

 How It Works Internally

-CodecAssert uses reflection to find and invoke encode() and decode() methods on the codec object.
-This means it works with any codec that follows the standard Hytale pattern — no compile-time coupling required.
+CodecAssert automatically finds and calls the encode() and decode() methods on your codec.
+It works with any codec that follows the standard Hytale pattern.

 Next Steps